 Funds held in a trustee relationship are funds held in a fiduciary relationship by the Society, as trustee, where the original principal is invested permanently and the income is payable to specific third-party beneficiaries.
-Amounts held on behalf of others are reflected as liabilities.
+Amounts held on behalf of others are reflected as assets and equivalent liabilities.